 Over and over Shoghi Effendi advised the Bahá’ís to study the talks of ‘Abdu’l-Bahá and follow His example.
 The Master’s talks (which in the West were invariably translated)

-were very short, simple and direct and He often underlined His point by telling an anecdote or a story; He seldom dealt with more than one or two subjects at a time.
+were very short, simple and direct, and He often underlined His point by telling an anecdote or a story; He seldom dealt with more than one or two subjects at a time.
 A great mistake all of us make, in lectures and in encounters with people, is to try and tell them every single thing we can think of about the Bahá’í Faith all at once!
-In some lectures, to some audiences, a comprehensive survey of the teachings may be indicated, but generally speaking it is better—particularly where at least half of one’s time is taken up by the translator—to stick to a very few sentences about the history of the Faith, and a short outline of what we call its basic principles, and then place special emphasis on the principle of progressive revelation because it is this concept that places the Bahá’í Faith on the stage of history and helps the hearers to grasp the grand—and usually to them unheard of—concept of the over-all scheme of God: one God, educating one humanity, through what is fundamentally one religion, all down the ages.
+In some lectures, to some audiences, a comprehensive survey of the teachings may be indicated, but generally speaking it is better—particularly where at least half of ones time is taken up by the translator—to stick to a very few sentences about the history of the Faith, and a short outline of what we call its basic principles, and then place special emphasis on the principle of progressive revelation because it is this concept that places the Bahá’í Faith on the stage of history and helps the hearers to grasp the grand—and usually to them unheard of—concept of the over-all scheme of God: one God, educating one humanity, through what is fundamentally one religion, all down the ages.

 The Guardian, in a small pamphlet entitled The Faith of Baha’u’llah, a World Religion, which was a statement he prepared as Head of the Faith for the United Nations Special Committee on Palestine, at its invitation, in 1947, has given the most perfect and complete short outline of what this Faith represents that we will ever have.
 I quote it herewith in full so that it may be available to the friends for easy reference in making their own outlines of their talks, which is what I myself often use it for.
 In addition to this, it is an excellent introductory pamphlet to give to scholarly people; the English is too advanced, however, for the average non-English-speaking person to understand unless he has had a very good education in that language.